Rapid Bacterial Testing | Michigan Bacteria Testing Lab

 - To reduce human errors and to save time and labor cost

-Located in Coopersville, MI, Alliance Analytical Labs is a rapid bacteria testing lab with national and international capabilities.
+Located in Coopersville, MI, Alliance Analytical Laboratories is a rapid bacteria testing lab with national and international capabilities.
 Contact us today to request a quote or call us directly at (616) 837-7670.